 - using physical barriers to keep birds away

-You’ll need to get the land owner’s permission to carry out these activities on land that you don’t own or manage.
+You’ll need to get the land owner’s permission to carry out these activities on land that you do not own or manage.

-You or the land owner might need to get consent from Natural England for these activities if they’re to be carried out on a site of special scientific interest (SSSI).
-If the activity will take place close to a SSSI, you should also ask Natural England whether it’s likely to have a negative impact on the SSSI’s special features.
-See sites of special scientific interest: managing your land for more information.
+You or the land owner might need to get consent from Natural England for these activities if they’re to be carried out on or close to a site of special scientific interest (SSSI).

 Protect against fish-eating birds

 To prevent fish-eating birds preying on fish stocks in fisheries, in addition to the standard bird management options, you should try: